Phineas Jones: Early career

-He attended the common schools in Spencer and moved to Elizabeth, New Jersey (then called Elizabethtown) in 1855, where he was a member of the city council of Elizabeth from 1856-1860.
+He attended the common schools in Spencer and moved to Elizabeth, New Jersey (then called Elizabethtown) in 1855, where he was a member of the city council of Elizabeth from 1856 to 1860.
 He moved to Newark in 1860 and engaged in manufacturing and mercantile pursuits.

 He was vice president of the New Jersey State Agricultural Society, and served as a member of the New Jersey General Assembly in 1873 and 1874.

 Congress

 Jones was elected as a Republican to the Forty-seventh Congress, serving in office from March 4, 1881 - March 3, 1883, but declined to be a candidate for renomination in 1882.

 Later life

 After leaving Congress, Jones retired from active life and died in Newark on April 19, 1884, the day after his 65th birthday.
 He was interred in Evergreen Cemetery in Hillside, New Jersey.